annehomann/zodiac_zen/README.md

   - Of course you can!
 You can type in any star sign and get the relevant reading!
 Show off to your friends 😉
 - Can I download my reading?
   - Definitely.
 After you get your reading, you will be asked if you want to save a copy.
 Press Y and you will have a copy in your downloads.

+## Testing

+The file `test_zodiac_zen.py` outlines each unit test.
+The functions tested are web_scrape() and greeting().

+test_greeting is to test user input validation, in this case the user's name.
+This is using the monkeypatch feature which is a part of pytest.

+test_web_scrape is to test whether the URL is a valid URL or not.
+In this test, I purposely mistyped the URL so it returns a 404 error.

+## To Work On Next

+Following up from this project, these points are what I would like to continue working on and then revisit my code

+- Refactor code, possibly making each star sign into it's own separate function?
+Also maybe using less loops as it gets very confusing.
+- Keep learning about unit testing
+- Keep learning about Argparse